CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/identity_management.rst

 ===================

 Identity management across facilities remains a challenge.
-There are currently not any multi-site solutions in place that simplify creating and managing identities across the DOE sites.
+There are currently no multi-site solutions in place for creating and managing identities across the DOE sites.
 However, there are various efforts underway that should address these challenges in the future.
 Currently, users will need to request allocations